yannmazita/example-automated-arch-install/README.md

 ```commandline
 OK !
 ```
 you're ready to go.
-In a web server virtual machine, server deployment is automated and the server is running in the background.
+In a web server virtual machine, server deployment is automated and the server starts in the current TTY.

 ## To do
 - Configure SSH access.